kurekszymon/eddy.sh/README.md

 - `cmake` – CMake build system
 - `emscripten` – Emscripten compiler
 - `ninja` – Ninja build system

+You can specify a version for any tool.
+If omitted, the latest version will be installed.

 For more information, run:
 ```bash